Looking for team building activities in Barcelona?

-How does your Barcelona treasure hunt work?
+How does your Barcelona Photo Treasure hunt work?

 It’s all pretty simple.
 We give the whole group a detailed brief before splitting you into smaller teams.
-Then, each team gets a backpack packed with useful equipment.
+Then, each team gets a backpack with useful equipment.

 We then unleash you on Barcelona’s incredible Gothic Quarter (or Old Town) in a crazy, madcap treasure hunt.
 Using the kit given – and the brains of your team – you compete to solve clues, collect scavenger items, and take pictures.
 This is all to gather as many points as you can to win the activity and prove your team is the best!

-Mainly because it’s a lot of fun.
-We know it is because we designed it!
+Mainly because it’s a lot of fun – we know it is because we designed it!
 Furthermore, people keep telling us how much they enjoy the activity.

 We’ve all done team building activities before.
 Let’s be honest, some of them are terrible, but we guarantee this one isn’t.

-Where do we go?
+Where will we go?

 • Barcelona Cathedral